 3. Project Aims

 - Why you want a website.
 Be specific and be short.
-For example you could say “I want to reach a wider market by selling my skincare range online” or “I want to take online bookings for my classes”
+For example, you could say “I want to reach a wider market by selling my skincare range online” or “I want to take online bookings for my classes”

 Why one agency quotes you £5k and another £25k may seem a mystery to you and yet one agency’s idea of a thorough and complete job may differ significantly from another.

 Some agencies won’t work on small projects and some aren’t equipped to deal with larger and more complex projects.
-Don’t be afraid to reveal your budget, It is essential.
+Don’t be afraid to reveal your budget.

 A brief and a budget will help you get like-for-like quotations instead of just attracting agencies that may undercut prices but also undercut services.
 It helps if you break this down.
 Here’s some suggestions:

-- Budget for web design and build
+- Budget for web design and development

 - Ongoing support and maintenance.